BotCity Studio SDKΒΆ

 The BotCity Studio SDK is an all-in-one package containing all necessary tools to build, deploy and run your BotCity automations.

-It includes the BotCity Studio, BotCity Runner and BotCity CLI (command line interface) tools.
+It includes the BotCity Studio, BotCity Runner, BotCity CLI (command line interface), and Session Manager tools.

 - Download and Unpack the BotCity Wizard